 We won't argue - dissent is good.
 Great ideas are born of disagreement - the reason that the most innovative cultures are usually the most diverse.

 But are "nice" and "innovative" mutually exclusive?
 We think not.
 Why?

 Bold is not unkindThe "nice" argument posits that people button up to avoid hurting colleagues' feelings - censoring ideas to keep everyone happy.
 But if you have people who are unwilling to speak up, you don't have a "too nice" problem.
 You have a "people are too afraid to speak up" problem.

 Connected leads to bold with opinionsIn positive environments, alternative views don't generate bad feelings.
 When people feel good about and safe around each other, they'll be brave enough to speak up...and disagree.

 Dissent doesn't need to be knuckle bearingPeople can make their case without rubbing others' nose in it.
 We call that culture and values statements.
-The latter, wrote our own Helen Zarba, provides civilized guidelines for arguing - "the moral compass that gets from dissent to implementation."
+The latter provides civilized guidelines for arguing, and a moral compass that gets people from dissent to implementation.

 To be fair, the article's URL ("a-respectful-culture-is-better-than-a-nice-one") says the title was merely catnip (mission accomplished).
 So there's no argument they know respect is the key.

 We couldn't agree more.
 In our very nice workplace, we follow the HEART Principles.
 But, Honestly, Excellence, Accountability, and Teamwork would be nothing (well..."HEAT") without the R (Respect).

 Well, that's just not nice.